TheAssemblyArmada/Thyme/README.md

 There is also the [Wikipedia page for open source games](https://en.wikipedia.org/wiki/List_of_open-source_video_games).

+## Contributing

+If you are interested in contributing to Thyme, you will need some knowledge of C++ as a minimum requirement.
+Join the developer chat listed below for more information on what else you will need.

 ## Contact

 You can discuss development of this project on freenode in the #thyme channel.